pcumani/cucinabot/README.md

 - 🧠 **Recipe Suggestion Agent**: Uses a language model within a LangGraph workflow to suggest recipes dynamically.
 A RAG system leveraging a [recipe dataset](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images/versions/1) is added.
 - 🖥️ **Gradio Interface**: Provides a browser-based, interactive UI for seamless user input and output display.
 - 🔄 **Stateful Interaction**: Leverages LangGraph connection to a Postgres database to maintain conversational context, improving suggestion relevance over multiple turns.
+It uses the same Postgres database to record name and food preferences of the user in a long-term memory store.

 ---